 6. SUBMISSION OF PHOTOGRAPHS

 a.
-Submissions will be received from 15 February to 30 April, 2020, (Midnight UTC+8) only, unless otherwise extended officially, as announced on this website.
-Submissions are hosted by PICTER.COM and a free account is required to be registered.
+Submissions will be received from 1 February to 30 April, 2021, (Midnight UTC+8) only, unless otherwise extended officially, as announced on this website.

 b.
 All photographs must be the photographer's own works.
 'Portrait' may be interpreted in its widest sense, in relation to 'photography concerned with portraying people with the emphasis on their identity as individuals in relation to their surroundings, status, and humanity'.
 'Portrait-led' photo essays must contain portraits of people in the whole context of the project.